-We have performed idealised experiments with the HadGEM3-A model to decompose the long-term Brewer-Dobson circulation response to an abrupt quadrupling in CO_2 into three components: 1) a rapid atmospheric adjustment where CO_2 is 410 added to the atmosphere but sea surface temperatures (SST) are held fixed; 2) a contribution from the global-average SST change; and 3) an SST pattern effect.
-The SST anomalies in response to the abrupt 4×CO2 perturbation were derived from the CMIP5 multi-model ensemble.
-The multi-model annual-mean global-mean SST anomaly over the final 50 years of the CMIP5 abrupt-4×CO2 runs is 3.4 K. The SST pattern (i.e. the local deviation from the global mean value) shows relatively higher SST
+We have performed idealized experiments with the HadGEM3-A model to decompose the long-term Brewer-Dobson circulation response to an abrupt quadrupling in CO2 into three components: (1) a rapid atmospheric adjustment where $CO_2$ is added to the atmosphere but sea surface temperatures (SSTs) are held fixed; (2) a contribution from the global-average SST change; and (3) an SST pattern effect.
+The SST anomalies in response to the abrupt $4 \times CO_2$ perturbation were derived from the CMIP5 multi-model ensemble.
+The multi-model annual-mean global-mean SST anomaly over the final 50 years of the CMIP5 abrupt $4 \times CO_2$ runs is 3.4 K. The SST pattern (i.e. the local deviation from the global-mean value) shows relatively higher SST across the tropical oceans and most of the Northern Hemisphere and relatively cooler SST across much of the Southern Ocean and in the northern North Atlantic.
+The HadGEM3-A simulations are perturbed from a reference pre-industrial state, and sea ice concentrations are held fixed to enable a clean separation of the effects of SST without combining this with the potential effect of sea ice changes on the stratosphere (e.g. Kim et al., 2014).

-- 415 across the tropical oceans and most of the Northern hemisphere and relatively cooler SST across much of the Southern Ocean and in the northern North Atlantic.
-The HadGEM3-A simulations are perturbed from a reference preindustrial state, and sea ice concentrations are held fixed to enable a clean separation of the effects of SST without combining this with the potential effect of sea ice changes on the stratosphere (e.g., Kim et al., 2014). - In the tropical lower stratosphere, the 45% increase in the annual-mean mass transport by the BDC under the full 4×CO2 perturbation comes mainly (~70%) from the uniform SST warming consistent with the findings of Lin et al., (2015).
-The remainder comes from the rapid adjustment (~20%) and the SST pattern effect (~10%).
-The amplitude of the SST pattern effect on the mass transport in the lower stratosphere is broadly comparable to that found on interannual timescales associated with ENSO (Calvo et al., 2010; Simpson et al., 2011), though note that while the SST pattern imposed here shows enhanced warming in the equatorial Pacific, by construction it contains global structure; including relative warming across the tropical - 425 oceans and North Pacific and relative cooling in the Southern Ocean (Fig. 1c).
-In the upper stratosphere, where the deep branch of the BDC occurs, the increase in the BDC mass transport under abrupt-4×CO2 comes from the rapid adjustment and the uniform SST warming in roughly equal measure.
-The results are consistent with studies that show an important role for the strengthening of the subtropical jets under climate change (e.g., Garcia and Randel, 2008; Lin and Fu, 2013; McLandress and Shepherd, 2009; Shepherd and McLandress, 2011), which in the decomposition performed here comes mainly from the - 430 uniform SST warming.
-However, our results also demonstrate that an increase of the BDC in the upper stratosphere comes mainly from the radiative cooling of the stratosphere by CO2, as seen in the rapid adjustment component of the response.
-This means that in transient atmosphere-ocean abrupt-4×CO2 experiments, there are expected to be different characteristic timescales for the BDC response.
-In the lower stratosphere, the timescale of the BDC response will be mainly determined by the rate of tropospheric warming and associated changes to upper tropospheric heating and subtropical jet strength, while in - 435 the upper stratosphere there will be a fast timescale associated with the CO2 radiative cooling and a slow timescale also tied to the tropospheric warming.
-The results therefore demonstrate the existence of two timescales in the response of the BDC to increasing CO2, with the relative importance of each timescale for the long-term response being height dependent.
+In the tropical lower stratosphere, the 45 % increase in the annual-mean mass transport by the BDC under the full $4 \times CO_2$ perturbation comes mainly (~ 70 %) from the uniform SST warming consistent with the findings of Lin et al. (2015).
+The remainder comes from the rapid adjustment $(\sim 20\%)$ and the SST pattern effect $(\sim 10\%)$ .
+The amplitude of the SST pattern effect on the mass transport in the lower stratosphere is broadly comparable to that found on interannual timescales associated with ENSO (Calvo et al., 2010; Simpson et al., 2011).
+Though note that while the SST pattern imposed here shows enhanced warming in the equatorial Pacific, by construction it contains a global structure, including relative warming across the tropical oceans and North Pacific and relative cooling in the Southern Ocean (Fig. 1c).
+In the upper stratosphere, where the deep branch of the BDC occurs, the increase in the BDC mass transport under abrupt $4 \times CO_2$ comes from the rapid adjustment and the uniform SST warming in roughly equal measure.
+The results are consistent with studies that show an important role for the strengthening of the subtropical jets under climate change (e.g. Garcia and Randel, 2008; Lin and Fu, 2013; McLandress and Shepherd, 2009; Shepherd and McLandress, 2011), which in the decomposition performed here comes mainly from the uniform SST warming.
+However, our results also demonstrate that an increase in the BDC in the upper stratosphere comes mainly from the radiative cooling of the stratosphere by $CO_2$ , as seen in the rapid adjustment component of the response.
+This means that in transient atmosphereocean abrupt $4 \times CO_2$ experiments, there are expected to be different characteristic timescales for the BDC response.
+In the lower stratosphere, the timescale of the BDC response will be mainly determined by the rate of tropospheric warming and associated changes to upper-tropospheric heating and subtropical jet strength, while in the upper stratosphere there will be a fast timescale associated with the $CO_2$ radiative cooling and a slow timescale also tied to the tropospheric warming.
+The results therefore demonstrate the existence of two timescales in the response of the BDC to increasing $CO_2$ , with the relative importance of each timescale for the longterm response being height dependent.